LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Experiments and Results

 \section{Experiments and Results}

-In this section, we conduct experiments to answer the following questions: 1) Can \sensor achieve the intended light-suppression behavior and produce natural high-contrast contact images?
-2) Can \sensor perform robust deformation-independent contact segmentation across diverse materials, appearances, forces, and environment illumination?
+In this section, we conduct experiments to mainly answer the following questions: 1) Can \sensor achieve the intended light-suppression behavior and produce natural high-contrast contact images?
+2) Can \sensor perform robust deformation-independent contact segmentation across diverse materials, appearances, contact forces, and ambient illumination?
 3) What new manipulation capabilities does \sensor unlock when equipped on robots?